reidycolm/MS3-Project/README.md

 - #### Developers Goals

     1. I want to be able to add/remove cuisine types in the cookbook.
-It's important to have a wid
+It's important to have a wide variety to choose from.

     1. I want to be able to edit recipes.
 Some users may need to use other ingrediants because of family dietry needs.
 I don't want any user who decided to use the cookbook to be left out